sdev00/CMSC425-Final/README.md

     - [ ] allow the user to change things like sensitivity
     - [ ] define a win condition
     - [ ] add a lose condition, health, getting shot by enemies, etc.
-    - [ ] make a UI that tracks and shows the win condition when the player dies or the game is completed
+    - [ ] make a UI that tracks the status of the win/lose conditions during gameplay
+    - [ ] make a UI for when the user wins or loses

 5. Other
     - [ ] update the skybox to include stars